FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/seo.md

 ### What is search engine optimization

 Search engine index pages based on their content, as identified by web crawlers.
 So any misclassification or errors in concept identification can affect where a given pages appears in a search results.
 Various techniques have been therefore been development by website designers, maintainers and engineers to improve ranking in search results.
-As ranking in search results significantly impact trafic to a web site and possibly revenues, especially if these are dependent on advertising, `search engine optimization` covers any of the practises which aim at improving the position of a web page in a search result.
+As ranking in search results significantly impact trafic to a web site and possibly revenues, especially if these are dependent on advertising, `search engine optimization` covers any of the practices which aim at improving the position of a web page in a search result.

 ### Schema.org Vocabulary